ManuCanedo/3DGames_Game-Unity/README.md

 Sandbox Shooter developed in the last gamejam.

 In this game you are "Jesus from Redondela" a local neighbour from the town of Redondela in charge of protecting the fjord from unsustainable fishing.
-You have some interesting miraculous abilities that allow you accomplish your goal.
+You have some interesting miraculous abilities that will allow you to accomplish your goal.

 Gameplay Video: https://youtu.be/noIrCrttlzs